Modeling of flopping-mode spin qubits: beyond the two-site model: Harmonic oscillator basis functions

 Using the identity in Eq.~(\ref{eq:x_operator}) acting on $\phi_m(x)$ gives

 Substituting this expression into the matrix element yields

 Using the orthonormality relation in Eq.~(\ref{eq:HO_orthogonality}), we obtain

 The same algebraic approach extends to all terms appearing in $H_\mathrm{1FM}$.
 The kinetic energy operator, expressed via the momentum operator $p = i\hbar(\sqrt{n}\,|n-1\rangle\langle n| -\sqrt{n+1}\,|n+1\rangle\langle n|)/(\sqrt{2}\,\ell)$, connects only neighboring basis states.
 The quartic double-well confinement potential $V(x)$, being a polynomial in $x$, is handled by repeated application of Eq.~\eqref{eq:x_operator}.
 Likewise, the detuning term (linear in $x$) and the magnetic field gradient (also linear in $x$) each produce matrix elements expressible in closed form via Eq.~\eqref{eq:x_operator}.
-The result is that $H_\mathrm{1FM}$ is represented as a sparse $n_\mathrm{max} \times n_\mathrm{max}$ banded matrix, which can be diagonalized efficiently to yield the single-particle spectrum and spatially resolved wavefunctions, constituting the semi-analytical character of our approach.
+The result is that $H_\mathrm{1FM}$ is represented as a sparse $n_\mathrm{max} \times n_\mathrm{max}$ banded matrix, which can be diagonalized efficiently to yield the single-particle spectrum and spatially resolved wavefunctions.
 In our simulations we use $n_\mathrm{max} = 50$, at which point the FM qubit energies and wavefunctions are well converged.